 DistributedR: Eurosys 2013 - HotCloud 2012 - Source Code | SparkR: SIGMOD 2016 - Source Code

-Eric Jonas, Shivaram Venkataraman, Ion Stoica, Benjamin Recht Occupy the Cloud: Distributed Computing for the 99% arxiv preprint
+Eric Jonas, Shivaram Venkataraman, Ion Stoica, Benjamin Recht Occupy the Cloud: Distributed Computing for the 99% - SoCC 2017 - arxiv version

 Evan R. Sparks, Shivaram Venkataraman, Tomer Kaftan, Michael J. Franklin, Benjamin Recht KeystoneML: Optimizing Pipelines for Large-Scale Advanced Analytics - ICDE 2017 arxiv version

 Omid Alipourfard, Jianshu Chen, Hongqiang Liu, Shivaram Venkataraman, Minlan Yu, Ming Zhang Cherry Pick: Adaptively Unearthing the Best Cloud Configurations for Big Data Analytics - NSDI 2017

 Xinghao Pan, Shivaram Venkataraman, Zizheng Tai, Joseph Gonzalez Hemingway: Modeling Distributed Optimization Algorithms - Learning Systems Workshop, NIPS 2016